The Daring Gourmet

-Home » Food » By Course » Dessert » Pastéis de Nata (Portuguese Custard Tarts)
+Home » Dessert » Pastéis de Nata (Portuguese Custard Tarts)

 Pastéis de Nata (Portuguese Custard Tarts)

-Traditional Pastéis de Nata Recipe.
+A thoroughly traditional Pastéis de Nata recipe.
 Crispy-crunchy pastry crust with a smooth and creamy custard filling is what awaits your bite into these traditional, world famous sweet custard tarts from Lisbon, Portugal!

 On our most recent trip to Lisbon, Portugal we made it a point to sample (as many as we could fit!) the city’s famous pastry that The Guardian designated as among the world’s “50 best things to eat.”
-Today I’m sharing a traditional Pastéis de Nata recipe featuring the finest texture and best balance of flavors.
+Today I’m sharing with you how to make the perfect pastel de nata with the finest texture and best balance of flavors.

 What are Pastéis de Nata?